ncoghlan/misc/notes/python3/questions_and_answers.rst

 years.

-However, the kinds of things that attract conservative users are very different - they're not attracted by shiny new features as they are by reliability and support.
+However, the kinds of things that attract conservative users are very different - they're not as attracted by shiny new features as they are by reliability and support.
 For these users, the question isn't necessarily "Why would I start using Python 3?", it is more likely to be "Why would I stop using Python 2?".

 The efforts of the first five years of Python 3 deployment have been about positioning it to start crossing that gap between early adopters and more conservative users.
-Those pieces are starting to fall into place, as enterprise Linux users bring supported Python 3 offerings to market.
+Those pieces are starting to fall into place, especially as enterprise Linux users bring supported Python 3 offerings to market.

-This means that while conservative users that are *already* using Python are likely to stick with Python 2 for the time being ("if it isn't broken for us, why change it?"), *new* conservative users will see a fully supported environment, and 3 is a higher number than 2, even if the ecosystem still has quite a bit of catching up to do (conservative users aren't going to be downloading much directly from PyPI either - they're prefer to outsource that kind of filtering to software vendors rather than doing it themselves).
+This means that while conservative users that are *already* using Python are likely to stick with Python 2 for the time being ("if it isn't broken for us, why change it?"), *new* conservative users will see a fully supported environment, and 3 is a higher number than 2, even if the ecosystem still has quite a bit of catching up to do (conservative users aren't going to be downloading much directly from PyPI either - they often prefer to outsource that kind of filtering to software vendors rather than doing it themselves).